ThitiphongWancham/Restart/README.md

-# Restart_SwiftUI
+# Restart

-It is a simple project built using SwiftUI.
+It is a simple project built using **SwiftUI**.
 It includes some animations, sounds, and drag gestures.